San Antonio Robbery Defense Lawyer

 Sometimes intoxication can be used as a defense, but in many instances, this is only to plead a case down to a lesser offense, unless it can be shown that the intoxication took place against their will or without their knowledge.
 In other cases, a defendant may be able to claim that they were forced to take part in a robbery under the threat of duress, but many courts reject this unless it can be shown that there was a high level of fear or threat of harm involved.

-The Law Office of Derek W. Emmons serves clients in San Antonio and surrounding Texas communities.
+Emmons Law Firm serves clients in San Antonio and surrounding Texas communities.
 Call (210) 702-3054 today for your free consultation!

 Derek W. Emmons fights for the rights of those falsely accused of a crime in the San Antonio area.
 His skill, tenacity, and experience are committed to protecting your rights.